Do you want to double the revenue in your e-commerce store this year? Who doesn’t, right?!

 1. Can you spend more on ads?

-2. Can you have your customers to get more customers for you?
+2. Can you have your customers get more customers for you?

 You’ve probably heard of the viral coefficient number.
-Basically, it means that for every one customer, how many other customers will that person bring with them.
+It means that for every one customer, how many other customers will that person bring with them?

 Most people have a VC under 1 and that’s OK too, but the higher you make this the more customers will get other customers to come to you for zero acquisition cost.